-We are pleased to launch the Advice and Experience (A&E) advisory scheme in the Film Hub South East region, following its successful pilot in Film Hubs North, North West Central and Central East.
+Film Hub South East members can now benefit from the Advice and Experience (A&E) advisory scheme, following its successful pilot in Film Hubs North, North West Central and Central East.

 The aim of the scheme is to provide Hub Members with access to FREE 1-2-1 specialised advice on a range of topics from effective marketing to introductory programming.